mozman/ezdxf/docs/source/layouts.rst

    Closed rational uniform B-splines start and end at the first control point, and have additional control possibilities by weighting each control point.

+.. method:: Layout.add_spline_control_frame(fit_points, degree=3, method='distance', power=.5, dxfattribs=None)

+    Create and add B-spline control frame from fit points.

+    Supported methods are:

+    - uniform: creates a uniform t vector, [0 \..
+1] equally spaced
+    - distance: creates a t vector with values proportional to the fit point distances
+    - centripetal: creates a t vector with values proportional to the fit point distances^power

+    None of this methods matches the spline created from fit points by AutoCAD.

+    :param fit_points: fit points of B-spline
+    :param degree: degree of B-spline
+    :param method: calculation method for parameter vector t
+    :param power: power for centripetal method
+    :param dxfattribs: DXF attributes for SPLINE entity
+    :returns: DXF :class:`Spline` object

+.. method:: Layout.add_spline_approx(fit_points, count, degree=3, method='distance', power=.5, dxfattribs=None)

+    Approximate B-spline by a reduced count of control points, given are the fit points and the degree of the B-spline.

+    - uniform: creates a uniform t vector, [0 \..
+1] equally spaced
+    - distance: creates a t vector with values proportional to the fit point distances
+    - centripetal: creates a t vector with values proportional to the fit point distances^power

+    :param fit_points: all fit points of B-spline
+    :param count: count of designated control points
+    :param degree: degree of B-spline
+    :param method: calculation method for parameter vector t
+    :param power: power for centripetal method
+    :param dxfattribs: DXF attributes for SPLINE entity
+    :returns: DXF :class:`Spline` object

 .. method:: Layout.add_body(acis_data="", dxfattribs=None)